 Thank you to all who attended and supported the 2017 Hutch Award Luncheon.
 With your help, $650,000 was raised to benefit lifesaving research at the Fred Hutchinson Cancer Research Center.
 For more information about attending the 2018 luncheon, call 206-667-6252.

-In 2017, the Mariners hosted the tenth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
+In 2018, the Mariners hosted the eleventh annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
 PLAY - which stands for Promoting a Lifetime of Activity for Youth - is a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) to combat child obesity.
-Mariners Athletic Trainers Rick Griffin and Rob Nodine joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.
+Mariners Athletic Trainers Rob Nodine and Matt Toth joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.

 Seattle Children's Hospital Wishing Well